kcdchennai/kcdchennai/2023/Bootcamps.md

 | 16-Sep | GitOps using ArgoCD                                                     | Senthil & Raman | 4 hrs.   |

 ### DevOps and SRE Concepts
+1. What is DevOps?
+2. Evolution of DevOps
+3. DevOps Tools & Concepts
+4. Benefits of DevOps
+5. What is SRE?
+6. Evolution of SRE
+7. SRE Tools & Concepts
+8. Benefits of SRE
+9. DevOps vs/& SRE

 ### CI/CD Pipeline using Jenkins
+1. What is CI/CD?
+2. Differences between CI & CD
+3. What is Jenkins?
+4. Why use Jenkin pipeline
+5. Jenkins Pipeline Concepts
+6. Lab: Create and Run a Jenkins Pipeline

 ### Infra as Code using Terraform
 1. Introduction to IaC and Terraform